behrica/jrcForrestAtlas/README.md

 # jrcForrestAtlas

-R Package to simplify the access to data from the European Atlas of Forest Tree SpeciesR package to
+R Package to simplify the access to data from the European Atlas of Forest Tree Species